 The bill amends the Industrial Hemp Growers Act by updating several sections to clarify definitions and regulations surrounding industrial hemp cultivation in Michigan.
-Key insertions include the definition of "acceptable THC level," which specifies the measurement of uncertainty for total delta-9-THC concentration, and the introduction of terms such as "noncompliant industrial hemp" and "official hemp sample."
-Additionally, the bill outlines the responsibilities of growers, including compliance with registration requirements and restrictions on the sale and disposal of industrial hemp.
+Key insertions include a more precise definition of "acceptable THC level," which now incorporates a measurement of uncertainty, and the introduction of terms such as "noncompliant industrial hemp" and "official hemp sample."
+Additionally, the bill specifies that a grower must provide a record of sale for raw industrial hemp, detailing the processor's information and the total weight and price of the hemp sold.

 Statutes affected: House Introduced Bill: 333.29103